bettybowie/READMEgenerator/README.md

 ## License

-This project is licensed under EPL_1.0 license.
+This project is licensed under MIT license.